-As of December 31, 2023, the maximum indemnity amount was \$70.2 million; however, PeopleFund's share is \$35.1 million and, per the cap imposed under the indemnification agreements, the adjusted contingent liability is approximately \$7.9 million in all but the most unlikely of events.
+As of December 31, 2024, the maximum indemnity amount was \$87.8 million; however, PeopleFund's share is \$43.9 million, and, per the cap imposed under the indemnification agreements, PeopleFund's adjusted contingent liability is approximately \$9.9 million in all but the most unlikely of events.
 The expiration dates of the contingencies are spread from December 2023 to December 2031 depending on the closing date of each project.